 “Primary physical custody” means that you have the children in your care the majority of the time.

 “Partial physical custody” means that you have the children in your care for less than 50% of the time.
 One of the most common schedules for this arrangement is every other weekend and one evening during the week.

 “Supervised custody” means that a party cannot be left alone with the child.
 These arrangements are typically intended to be temporary, either to allow a child time to bond with a parent/custodian in a comfortable setting, or to allow the parent/custodian to have time with the child while they deal with a problem, such as addiction issues.

 Custody agreements aren’t set in stone

-Custody agreements don’t have to be permanent once you hear the judge’s decision.
-As children get older, their needs and wants change.
-Former spouses sometimes move to stay employed or be near family.
-Our Indiana County family law attorneys stay with you throughout the entire process and revisit your custody agreement as often as needed throughout the years to come.
+Custody agreements don’t have to be permanent.
+In fact, they often change for many reasons.
+As children get older, their needs and wants change, often a new arrangement.
+One parent may wish to relocate out of the area to stay employed or be near family.
+The holiday schedule may no longer suit the new traditions that the families have developed.
+Our attorneys stay with you throughout the entire process and revisit your custody agreement as often as needed throughout the years to come.

 Third Party Custody Rights